Advertisement

 • Seattle preserves dispatch access (Q2 2026)

-• Illinois HB-3911 transparency bill introduced
+• Illinois HB-3911 transparency bill in active consideration

 • CHP maintains statewide open dispatch